University Home > Post-Baccalaureate Scholarships and Fellowships Home > Major Undergraduate Scholarships

 The Harry S. Truman Scholarship (Juniors interested in careers in public service)

 The Truman Scholarship provides up to $30,000 in funding to students pursuing graduate degrees in public service fields.
 Students must be college juniors at the time of selection.
 The Foundation also provides assistance with career counseling, internship placement, graduate school admissions, and professional development.
 Scholars are invited to participate in a number of programs: Truman Scholar Leadership Week, The Summer Institute, and The Truman-Albright Fellows Program.
 Link: www.truman.gov

-Students interested in preparing applications for one of these scholarships must contact the Office of Post-Baccalaureate Scholarships and Fellowships - email@example.com - by October 1.
+Students interested in preparing applications for one of these scholarships must contact the scholarship and fellowship coordinator by October 1 at Honors@slu.edu

 Boren Grants - Scholarships for Undergraduates

 Boren Scholarships, funded by the National Security Education Program (NSEP), support U.S. graduate students to study less commonly taught languages (i.e., Critical Languages) in world regions critical to U.S. interests: Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 Up to $20,000 to undergraduates depending on cost and length of program.

 DEADLINE: February for undergraduate students

 Critical Language Scholarships for Intensive Summer Institutes (Undergraduate & Graduate Students)

 Scholarships for U.S. citizen undergraduate, master's and Ph.D. students to participate in beginning, intermediate and advanced level intensive summer language programs at American Overseas Research Centers.